antonfirsov/docs/2016/09-Sep/introducing-dotnet-standard-20/introducing-dotnet-standard-20.md

 set of platforms, also known as *versioning hell*.
 The .NET Standard doesn't suffer from versioning hell because it's a single NuGet package.
 Since it only represents the set of required APIs, there is no need to break it up any further.
-The only important dimension is its version which acts like an API
+The only important dimension is its version, which acts like an API
 level: the higher the version, the more APIs you have, but the lower the version, the more .NET platforms have already implemented it.